docutils/docutils/docutils/test/functional/input/data/html5-features.rst

 * Horizontal alignment of table heads with CSS.

-* Do not drop paragraph objects, use CSS rules to prevent unwanted vertical space.
+* Do not drop paragraph elements, use CSS rules to prevent unwanted vertical space.

 * Put subtitles in <p> elements.